Tricyclic Antidepressant Toxicity in Pediatrics Medication

 Cardiotoxicity

-As discussed above, sodium bicarbonate therapy is the cornerstone of treatment for cyclic antidepressant (CA)-induced conduction disturbances, ventricular arrhythmias, and hypotension.
-Serum alkalinization to a pH of 7.45-7.55 appears to uncouple tricyclic antidepressant (TCA) from myocardial sodium channels, and the sodium load increases extracellular sodium concentration, improving the gradient across the channel.
+Sodium bicarbonate therapy is the cornerstone of treatment for cyclic antidepressant–induced conduction disturbances, ventricular dysrhythmias, and hypotension.
+The sodium load increases extracellular sodium concentration, improving the gradient across the sodium channel, and serum alkalinization to a pH of 7.45-7.55 appears to uncouple cyclic antidepressants from myocardial sodium channels.

-Controlled studies have demonstrated that bicarbonate loading with an initial bolus of 1-2 mEq/kg of sodium bicarbonate is beneficial.
-Continuing a bicarbonate drip after the initial bolus, which is titrated to achieve a QRS width of 100 milliseconds, is accepted practice.
+Controlled studies have demonstrated that bicarbonate loading with an initial bolus of 1-3 mEq/kg of sodium bicarbonate is beneficial.
+Continuing a bicarbonate drip after the initial bolus, which is titrated to achieve a QRS width of 100 milliseconds, is widely practiced but not supported by medical evidence.

 Patients with hypotension refractory to fluid resuscitation and sodium bicarbonate require vasopressor support.
 Direct-acting alpha-agonists (eg, norepinephrine, phenylephrine) are most effective because severe hypotension is generally due to direct alpha1-blocking effects in these cases.
 Dopamine may not be as effective because its action is partially mediated by the release of endogenous catecholamines, and these may be depleted.